valentinbruehl/ML4T/README.md

-VWAP (volume-weighted-average-price)

 Relative Strength index (RSI) --> speed and change of price movements

-Moving Average convergence divergence, e.g. relationship between 20 day ema and 100 day ema

 Stochastic Oscillator (compares closing price with severel key historical prices (highs, lows)) --> indicates momentum

-Bollinger Bands (standard deviations of sma line (don't know which sma, but can check))

-exponential moving average (more weight to recent price moves --> more responsive to new information)

 put / call ratio --> not so relevant for large cap but might include anyway